-Program Director: James Walden

-The online Master of Science in Cybersecurity program prepares students for rewarding careers in one of the fastest growing areas of information technology.
-Students will learn both the theory and practice of cybersecurity, including how to protect and defend systems, identify and handle security incidents, and manage risks.
-Practical hands-on activities on local systems and in the cloud will be included in most courses.
-Northern Kentucky University is a DHS/NSA Center of Academic Excellence in Cyber Defense Education.

-MASTERS IN CYBERSECURITY (30 HOURS)

-Required Coursework (24 hours)

-- MCY 601 Cybersecurity Fundamentals (3 Credits)

-- MCY 602 Network Security (3 Credits)

-- MCY 611 Cloud Computing (3 Credits)

-- MCY 612 Cloud Security (3 Credits)

-- MCY 620 Data Privacy (3 Credits)

-- MCY 630 Security Architecture (3 Credits)

-- MCY 640 Incident Response (3 Credits)

-- MCY 650 Ethical Hacking (3 Credits)

-Elective Coursework (6 hours)

-Take any two of the following classes.
-MCY 694 can be repeated when topics vary.

-- MCY 660 Risk Management (3 Credits)

-- MCY 670 Web Security (3 Credits)

-- MCY 680 Operating System Security (3 Credits)

-- MCY 689 Computer Forensics (3 Credits)

-- MCY 694 Graduate Topics in Cybersecurity (3 Credits)

-SALMON P. CHASE College of Law

-Lawrence D. Rosenthal, Associate Dean for Academics

-Ashley Siemer, Director of Student Affairs and Enrollment Management

-Salmon P. Chase College of Law offers full-time day; part-time day; and part-time evening divisions.
+TOTAL CERTIFICATE HOURS: 18 Note: COM 680 will not be for general MA in Communication credit.
+It is a unique class that exclusively applies to the Communication Teaching Certificate.
+SALMON P. CHASE College of Law Lawrence D. Rosenthal, Associate Dean for Academics Ashley Siemer, Director of Student Affairs and Enrollment Management Salmon P. Chase College of Law offers full-time day; part-time day; and parttime evening divisions.
 Beginning in 2018, the curriculum consists of required and elective courses.
 Ninety credit hours are required to graduate.
 Full-time students complete the program in three years, and part-time students usually complete the program in four or five years.
-Chase has a number of academic-support and development programs designed to enhance the law school experience.
+Chase has a number of academicsupport and development programs designed to enhance the law school experience.
 Chase also offers a Master of Legal Studies, Master of Laws in U.S. Law (LL.M.), as well as a Juris Doctor/Master of Business Administration (J.D./M.B.A.) degree program in conjunction with the Haile/US Bank College of Business.
 J.D. applicants are required to receive a baccalaureate degree from a regionally accredited college or university prior to enrollment and are required to take the Law School Admission Test (LSAT).
 Chase seeks to admit those applicants who have the best prospect of high-quality academic work; thus, the Admission Committee relies heavily on each applicant's undergraduate grades and performance on the LSAT during the application review process.
 Additional factors considered include upward trend of undergraduate grades; time between college graduation and application to Chase; college grading and course selection patterns; outside work while in college; letters of recommendation; graduate study; cultural, educational, or sociological deprivation; employment background; leadership ability; speaking or linguistic ability; and demonstrated competence in another profession or vocation.
 Chase seeks diversity in the student body by considering, in no particular order, sex, age, cultural or geographic background, and minority status.
 Full-time students and part-time day students enter in the fall semester; part-time evening students may begin in either the summer or fall semester.
 The priority deadline for applications is March 15 for summer start and April 1 for fall start.
 NKU Chase also accepts applications from students who are in good academic standing at another law school and wish to transfer to the College of Law.
 Chase will typically accept no more than thirty credit-hours of transfer credits from another ABA-approved law school.
 Students transferring from a non-ABA-approved law school may not receive credit for more than thirty credits.
 To receive credit for the courses taken at another law school, the student must have earned a grade of at least a "C." Transfer students will not receive credit for any course in which they received a grade of "C-minus" or lower.
 If the other law school uses a number grading system, a student must earn at least a 2.0 on a 4.0 scale (or this equivalent) to receive transfer credit for that course.
 A student's grades from the other law school will not be factored into the calculation of his or her NKU Chase grade point average.
 The student's NKU Chase transcript will simply note that the student received 'credit' from the other institution.
 NKU Chase does not have any articulation agreements with any other educational institutions.
 Chase is accredited by the American Bar Association, and it is a member of the Association of American Law Schools.
 Please contact the Chase Admissions Office for more information: 859-572-5490 or (888) 465-7316.

-Chase College of Law

-MASTER

-Legal Studies, M.L.S.
+MASTER Legal Studies, M.L.S.